Scientists Want to Know More About DMT Entities People Encounter

 DMT comes in more than one form and is an endogenous compound found in a multitude of plants, animals, and humans.
 Since it was synthesized in 1956 by Hungarian chemist Stephen Szara, it has baffled both users and researchers alike.

-The questionnaire asks about dosage and whether users had a “breakthrough” experience, what is sometimes referred to as “blasting off.”
+The questionnaire asks about dosage and whether users had a “breakthrough” experience, which is sometimes referred to as “blasting off.”
 During these higher doses, users feel as if they were transported outside their bodies to another dimension by seeming to breakthrough a membrane of sorts – not unlike being reborn into a psychedelic plane.

 In a separate study, Dr. Rick Strassman and Andrew Gallimore have proposed an experiment to keep someone in the DMT realm for an extended period through intravenous administration.
 The idea was inspired by one of Strassman’s clinical tests involving four psychedelic doses given to subjects, during which themes and a storyline evolved over the course of multiple trips.

 These studies hope to uncover some of the similarities between disparate participants’ trips to see if the DMT realm may actually exist outside human consciousness, rather than being a product of it.

 Thought leaders in the psychedelic world including Terrence McKenna, Graham Hancock, and Daniel Pinchbeck have provided some interesting insights into their own experiences smoking DMT, Ayahuasca and similar variants; below are some their stories.

 DMT Aliens and Elves